 Further to my main research interests, I am also involved in a number of interdisciplinary projects, including:

 I enjoy public engagement and science communication projects, and have previously worked in science policy, taking a lead role in collating organisational responses to UK Government environmental consultations.
-Additionally, I am highly active in promoting and advocating for equality, diversity and inclusivity within my research institution.
+Additionally, I have been highly active in promoting and advocating for equality, diversity and inclusivity within my research institution.

-🎓 Feel free to contact me should you have a collaborative project or idea you wish to discuss - or even a suitable postdoc or consultancy role (I am looking)!
+🎓 Feel free to contact me should you have a collaborative project or idea you wish to discuss.

 Also happy to chat about: